sorozcov/todoapp-server/README.md

 # About the project
  Server created with Express, NodeJS and MongoDB for CRUD Operations with Tasks App.
 This is mixed with another repository called todoapp-client which consumes this api.

-# Getting Started with Create React App
+# Getting Started with Rest API Mongo DB

 This project is based on examples of https://www.freecodecamp.org/news/build-a-restful-api-using-node-express-and-mongodb/ and https://www.mongodb.com/languages/express-mongodb-rest-api-tutorial on how to build a MongoDB with express and node REST API.